How-To Enable Reporting on Worklog (Workaround)

 In this post, we tackle a common challenge faced by many Atlassian Analytics users: effectively reporting on the Worklog data from Jira.

-In our latest video tutorial (video will be uploaded soon!), we tackle a common challenge faced by many Atlassian Analytics users: effectively reporting on the Worklog data from Jira.
+In our latest video tutorial, we tackle a common challenge faced by many Atlassian Analytics users: effectively reporting on the Worklog data from Jira.

 While Worklog data are not explicitly loaded into the Atlassian Analytics schema, in this blog, we will share a workaround that allows you to report on Time Spent on specific Jira issue.